How much does a Switchblade® cost?

 When do you expect to fly?

-When do we expect to be in production?
+When do you expect to be in production?

-The small numbers required for Experimental Aircraft can be located on the side of the boom, which will be tucked out of sight on the ground.
-The motorcycle license plate will be mounted on the back end of the tail boom.
+The number required by the FAA for Experimental Aircraft, called the N number, can be located on the side of the tail boom, which will be tucked out of sight on the ground.
+The motorcycle license plate for ground registration will be mounted on the back end of the tail boom.

 Learning to fly